-If the boat is to be left in the water for more than sixty (60) days in any ninety (90) day period an epoxy barrier coat should be applied to prevent blistering or osmosis prior to applying antifouling paint.
+If the boat is to be left in saltwater for extended periods, protect it from marine growth by applying an antifouling paint.
 Because of variations in water temperature, marine growth and pollution in different regions, your dealer and/or a qualified boat yard in your area should be consulted when deciding what bottom paint system to apply to your hull, because pollution and marine growth can damage fiberglass hulls.